Do you ever wonder WHY pain happens?

 As you can see in the picture, there are some very important nerve channels in the hip and leg, and if any of them are impinged or cut off, it’s very bad news.
 So your body will FIRST try to stop this from happening.
 How?

-Your OPPOSITE quadratus lumborum (QL, or low back muscle), a glute muscle (usually medius) or TFL (tensor fasciae latae) might be recruited to clamp down in an attempt to keep your pelvis stable and your spine in a neutral position.
+Your OPPOSITE quadratus lumborum (QL, or low back muscle), a glute muscle (usually medius) or TFL (tensor fasciae latae) might be recruited in an attempt to keep your pelvis stable and your spine in a neutral position.
 But these are small muscles compared to the quads, IT Band and adductors, and over time will be helpless against the habit of leaning on that one leg.
 THIS is when low back pain happens (all varieties) – something has to happen that STOPS you in your tracks so you might finally pay attention!

 I’ve worked on people bent in half who can’t stand up because the back pain is so bad.
 And in every single case of low back pain to ever walk into my office, the BACK (spine and surrounding muscles) was NOT the problem.
 They are simply what is trying to get your attention.
 In SOME cases where the pain and pelvic imbalance has been present for years, you might end up with disc or spine damage, and in that case I would say that SOME of the problem is now in the spine itself.
 The #1 thing your spine needs to stay healthy is BLOOD.
 Blood nourishes the bones and discs.
 So if this is you, then the more you can open up your ENTIRE fascial system, the better.